AAMasud040/Campy_SoftwareEngineering/README.md

 # Campy_SoftwareEngineering
-A project management software inside an LMS with the charm of CV builder
+A project management software inside an Learning Management System with the charm of CV builder